natural-harmonia-gropius/hdr-toys/README.md

   m   set glsl-shader-opts L_sdr=203
   ```

-  Due to an issue with mpv, only parameters changed after the shader is applied will take effect, so `glsl-shader-opts L_sdr=100` in mpv.conf will not work.
+  Due to an issue with mpv, only parameters changed after the shader is applied will take effect, so `glsl-shader-opts=L_sdr=100` in mpv.conf will not work.

 - **I'm not using BT.709 display.**